attractions & tours ·

-Where: Ciccarone Park Arthur Ave at East 188th St, The Bronx
+Where: Ciccarone Park: Arthur Ave at East 188th St, The Bronx, NY

 The list wouldn’t be complete without NYC’s second longest-running tree lighting.
-Happening on Wednesday, December 7th at 6:00 PM, visitors can see the 45-foot tall Christmas tree come alive with sparkling lights under the Washington Square Arch.
+Just down Fifth Avenue from Madison Square Park is the Washington Square Park tree lighting ceremony.
+Visitors can see the 45-foot-tall Christmas tree come alive with sparkling lights under the Washington Square Arch.